 “‘I’m not your mother,’” Cosby remembered the hulk of a sergeant saying.
 “And he continued to prove that.”
 His stint in the Navy turned his life around, easing his way into Temple University in spite of his initial SAT score of 500—that’s 500 total, because as smart as he was, he joked, he didn’t know anything.
 “They say dying men see their lives pass before them.
 That’s how I felt at the SAT exam.”

 A late bloomer, he grew enthralled with learning, and studying, during his time at Temple, which then cost $365 a semester, “plus free subway tokens.”
 Freshman year he “was enrolled in remedial everything,” he said.
 “I loved it.”
 He became a teacher, but one in the “Trojan horse disguise” of a physical education teacher.
-(In his youth, he excelled in basketball and other sports).
+(In his youth, he had excelled in basketball and other sports.)
 His goal, he said, was to light a fire under kids who thought the way he’d thought, adding that he decided he was “going to save them in spite of themselves.”

 “As student teachers, your goal was, you thought, if I could save just one person,” Cosby told the graduates.
 “Then you realized they didn’t want to be saved.”
 The crowd laughed.
 “That’s not funny,” he said.